• Skip to main content

 Gender and the Brain

-The brain is another biological marker of sex that presents with great diversity, further supporting the concept of a sex (and gender) spectrum.
+The brain is another biological marker of both sex and gender that presents with great diversity, further supporting the concept of a sex (and gender) spectrum.

 In a fascinating study published May 2018 by the European Society of Endocrinology researchers discovered, “Brain activity and structure in transgender adolescents more closely resembles the typical activation patterns of their desired gender.”